julie-fe/frontend-resources/code-guidelines/PHP.md

 ```

 ### Type information

-Whenever possible, use the power of Type hinting and specify the type of object in the function parameter.
+Whenever possible, use the power of type hinting and specify the type of object in the function parameter.
 This helps code linters, and your IDE to make your code safer, and tell you, where you could possibly mess up.
 ```php
 /**